Who are the traditional owners of Uluru?

 What is the Uluru creation story?

 The Anangu story of Uluru’s creation revolves around ten ancestral spirits.
 On the Mala Walk, you can listen to the story of the Mala (rufous hare-wallaby) people.
-The Mala traveled from the north to hold a ceremony at Uluru; the Wintalka men then came from the west and asked the Mala to join their ceremony instead.
+The Mala travelled from the north to hold a ceremony at Uluru; the Wintalka men then came from the west and asked the Mala to join their ceremony instead.
 When they refused, the Wintalka men were angry and created a devil-dog spirit called Kurpany to destroy their ceremony.
 Look out for Kurpany’s footprints imprinted on the rock.

 On the Mutitjulu Waterhole walk, you can learn about the story of Kuniya (a woma python) and Liru (a poisonous brown snake).
-The Kuniya travelled from the southeast to leave her eggs at the base of Uluru.
+The Kuniya travelled from the south east to leave her eggs at the base of Uluru.
 She then discovered that a Liru warrior killed her nephew while she’d been gone, so she went to the waterhole to avenge him with her digging stick.
 Keep an eye out for two deep cracks on the western wall where Kuniya struck and a large boulder which was Liru’s shield.

 There are many more stories of ancestral entities who shaped the Uluru we love and know today.
 If you’re curious about visiting this incredible landscape to learn more about why it’s so sacred to the Anangu people, join us on an Uluru tour.